On the birational section conjecture with strong birationality assumptions: Reduction to number fields

 In \cite{saty21} M. Sa\"idi and M. Tyler reduced the birational section conjecture to number fields.
 We are going to do this for the $t$-birational version, too.
 A reader only interested in number fields may safely skip this section.

-Over number fields, we know that we can lift $t$-birational sections to open subsets thanks to \autoref{nflift}.
-We are not able to do this directly for finitely generated extensions of $\Q$, even though it will be possible as a consequence of \hyperlink{TA}{Theorem A}.
-We generalize the concept of $t$-birational sections in order to overcome this problem.
+Over number fields, we know that we can lift $t$-b.l. sections to open subsets thanks to \autoref{nflift}.
+In order to prove it, we use a theorem of J. Stix \cite[Theorem B]{sti13} which is only available for number fields.
+Lifting to open subsets is crucial for the reduction to number fields, and we can only do it for number fields: this is a problem.
+In order to overcome it, we define \emph{quasi-$t$-b.l.} sections.

-\begin{definition} Let $X$ be a geometrically connected curve over a field $k$ and $s\in\Pi_{X/k}(k)$ a Galois section.
-We say that $s$ is \emph{quasi-$t$-birational} if there is an open subset $U\s X$, a lifting $s'$ of $s$ to $U$ and a dominant map $f:U\to Y$ where $Y$ is a non-parabolic curve such that $s'$ is birational and $f(s')$ is $t$-birational. \end{definition}
+\begin{definition} Let $X$ be a geometrically connected curve over a field $k$.
+A Galois section $s$ of $X$ is quasi-$t$-b.l. if there is an open subset $U\s X$, a lifting $s'$ of $s$ to $U$ and a dominant map $f:U\to Y$ where $Y$ is a non-parabolic curve such that $s'$ is b.l. and $f(s')$ is $t$-b.l. \end{definition}

-Since $t$-birational sections are birational \autoref{tbb}, it is immediate to check that $t$-birational sections are quasi-$t$-birational.
-If $s$ is a quasi-$t$-birational section of $X$ and $U\s X$ is an open subset, then it is obvious that we can lift $s$ to a quasi-$t$-birational section of $U$.
+Since $t$-b.l. sections are b.l. by \autoref{tbb}, it is immediate to check that $t$-b.l. sections are quasi-$t$-b.l.
+If $s$ is a quasi-$t$-b.l. section of $X$ and $U\s X$ is an open subset, then it is obvious that we can lift $s$ to a quasi-$t$-b.l. section of $U$.

-\begin{lemma} Let $C$ be a curve with fraction field $K$, $X\to C$ a family of curves and $s\in\Pi_{X_{K}/K}(K)$ a generic section which is quasi-$t$-birational.
-There exists a non-empty open subset $U\s C$ such that the specializations of $X|_{U}\to U$ are quasi-$t$-birational. \begin{proof} Up to shrinking both $C$ and $X$, we may assume that there exists a family of non-parabolic curves $Y\to C$ and a quasi-finite morphism $f:X\to Y$ over $C$ such that $f(s)$ is $t$-birational.
-The specializations of $f(s)$ are $t$-birational by \autoref{spetbir} and the specializations of $s$ are birational by \autoref{spebir}, it follows that they are quasi-$t$-birational, too. \end{proof} \end{lemma}
+\begin{lemma} Let $C$ be a curve with fraction field $K$, $X\to C$ a family of curves and $s\in\Pi_{X_{K}/K}(K)$ a generic section which is quasi-$t$-b.l.
+There exists a non-empty open subset $U\s C$ such that the specializations of $X|_{U}\to U$ are quasi-$t$-b.l. \begin{proof} Up to shrinking both $C$ and $X$, we may assume that there exists a family of non-parabolic curves $Y\to C$ and a quasi-finite morphism $f:X\to Y$ over $C$ such that $f(s)$ is $t$-b.l.
+The specializations of $f(s)$ are $t$-b.l. by \autoref{spetbir} and the specializations of $s$ are b.l. by \autoref{spebir}, it follows that they are quasi-$t$-b.l., too. \end{proof} \end{lemma}